 Despite their benefits, peer-to-peer loans are not without risks.
 Some of the cons of peer-to-peer loans include:

 - Fees.
-Just like with traditional loans, you’ll need to stay up-to-date with your monthly payments.
+Just like with traditional loans and payday loans, you’ll need to stay up-to-date with your monthly payments.
 Peer-to-peer loans can come with fees for late payments or missed payments, early repayment or origination.
 It’s important to read any terms listed by the peer-to-peer lending site, as well as any terms listed within individual loan agreements sent by potential lenders.

 - Lower credit scores due to late payment or default.
 While consistent, on-time payments of P2P loans can boost credit scores, defaulting on a loan, missing payments or paying late will bring credit scores down.